I’m Rob Glahn; pictured here are my wife, Almaz, and our precious daughters, Sofia (9), Lisa (7), and Avia (3).

-Almaz and my stories were –on the surface– as different as possible, even excluding cultural differences.
-However, we each were designed and shepherded by one God to discover our greatest treasure in life: God, Himself.
-Now, we get to discover the riches of God together.
+On the surface, Almaz and my stories were as different as possible.
+However, we each were designed and shepherded by one God to discover together our greatest treasure in life: God, Himself.

-Almaz and I met at a souvenir shop in Addis Ababa in 2010.
+Almaz and I met at a souvenir shop in Addis Ababa.
 I had been in Ethiopia for a year and a half.
-Almaz was the souvenir shop keeper; a keen, sincere and very pretty one.
-I was that day searching for traditional Ethiopian crosses as gifts for some friends for Easter.
-The crosses provided the conversation piece for our common interest in spiritual things, and we became immediate friends.
-We were married on August 6, 2011.
+Almaz was the shop keeper — a keen, sincere and very pretty one.
+I was searching for traditional Ethiopian crosses as gifts for some friends for Easter.
+The crosses provided the conversation piece for our common interest in church, and we became immediate friends.
+We were married 16 months later.

-Among my favorite things is an early morning in solitude with strong, black coffee, surplus time, and a clear head before work to sit and contemplate God.
-I love my work, both the meaning of it and the variety it offers, including the exercise; the mud, dust and rust; social time with the humble familes in the field; theologizing; shop work; pump designing; planning.
-I have a variety of interests, but during these early years, my spare time is generally devoted to my girls.
-Nothing makes me smile as effortlessly as them.
+Things I love: my girls, theology and espressos.
+I am fortunate enough to love my work — both the meaning of it and the variety it offers, including the exercise; the mud, dust and rust; social time with the humble familes in the field; theologizing; shop work; pump designing.
+My spare time is generally devoted to my girls.

 Below: our girls.
 They are such a delight!
 They’re great sisters, despite their differences, and they share everything from chocolate, to play dates, to princess costumes.
 They are a sweet joy.